jbcodeforce/jbcodeforce.github.io/docs/coding/gitops.md

 ```

+> Attention!, if a service is cross microservice, like Kafka, then we need to add under `environments/....-dev/` folder
+a `services` folder to put those services.

 ### secrets

 At the same level as the gitops folder there is a secrets folder to be used to managed secrets without getting them into git.

-The approach is to us [Bitmani Sealed Secret](https://engineering.bitnami.com/articles/sealed-secrets.html):
+The approach is to us [Bitmani Sealed Secret](https://engineering.bitnami.com/articles/sealed-secrets.html) operators:

 *Sealed Secrets are a "one-way" encrypted Secret that can be created by anyone, but can only be decrypted by the controller running in the target cluster.*

 * Install the Sealed Secret Operator in `sealed-secrets` project
-* Create a Sealed secret controller for ex named: `sealedsecretcontroller`
+* Create a Sealed secret controller: for example `sealedsecretcontroller`
-* Then for each secrets in `secrets` folder do something
+* Then for each secrets in `secrets` folder do something like:

 ```sh
 cat gitops-webhook-secret.yaml| kubeseal --controller-namespace sealed-secrets \